Cloud Identity Playbook

 Within the Same Trust Domain

 - Assertion Profile.
 The greatest challenge with federating in an agency is identifying if and how an application supports an assertion protocol.
 Additionally, applications may need specific attributes asserted from the IDaaS.
 Some IDaaS may have pre-configured profiles to streamline application onboarding where this was previously a manual task.
-See the Single Sign-On Playbook section on planning application integration of more information.
+See the Enterprise Single Sign-On Playbook section on planning application integration for more information.

 Across Different Trust Domains